calipho-sib/nextprot-parsers/hpa/doc/spec-subcell.md

-## This page represents behavior-driven development tests in order to validate the specs between business analysts and development unit.
+## BDD tests to validate the specs between business analysts and development unit.